Gooseberry crumble recipe

 Method

-2. Place the cold butter, salt and flour together in a food processor.
+2. Put the cold butter, salt and flour together in a food processor.
 Pulse until the mixture resembles fine breadcrumbs, then add the sugar and pulse again just to bring together – do not overwork (this ensures that the mixture does not ‘cake up’, leaving the crumble nice and loose).

-Top tips for making gooseberry crumble:
+Top tips for making a gooseberry crumble

 Phil Vickery